-Last week, I explained how to find out if you are pre-diabetic or diabetic.
+I’ve explained before how to find out if you are pre-diabetic or diabetic.
 Half of the 24 million people with diabetes don’t know they have it and nearly all the 60 million people with pre-diabetes don’t know they have it.

 Today, I want to share with you more information about what you can do NOW to prevent and reverse diabetes and pre-diabetes.